ramnottath/ramblog/content/about.md

 title: About Ramkumar Nottath
 ---

-A senior Technology Architect with Infosys Ltd who loves to explore data.
+A Senior Technology Architect with Infosys Ltd who loves to explore data.